-Even in Thailand which is classed as a warm tropical country this species has only colonized areas which are open and exposed.
-Due to the seasonal monsoonal weather, they are unable to successfully establish colonies in areas that are too moist or heavily shaded - and are not found in undisturbed natural forest habitats.
+Even in Thailand which is classed as a warm tropical country, this species has only colonized areas that are open and exposed.
+Due to the seasonal monsoonal weather, they are unable to successfully establish colonies in areas that are too moist or heavily shaded and are not found in undisturbed natural forest habitats.

-They are unable to colonize areas in countries where temperatures regularly fall below 10 degrees centigrade for any significant length of time.
-At these lower temperatures the colonies become inactive and cease foraging - and as they are not programmed for hibernation and do not have any method of long-term food storage the colonies will slowly die out.
+They are unable to colonize areas in countries where temperatures regularly fall below 10°C for any significant length of time.
+At these lower temperatures, the colonies become inactive and cease foraging, and as they are not programmed for hibernation and do not have any method of long-term food storage the colonies will slowly die out.

-In low temperatures the colonies become inactive but they can survive several days of low temperatures without any adverse effects on the colony.
-This ability has helped them spread to other countries where they are inadvertently transported by ship / plane amongst commercial products such as plants etc.
+In low temperatures the colonies become inactive, but they can however survive several days of low temperatures without any adverse effects on the colony.
+This ability has helped them spread to other countries where they are inadvertently transported by ship / plane and amongst commercial products such as plants etc.

 The workers are an attractive red-orange coloration and are 2 - 3 mm in length.
-There is also a major form which has a larger head and is 3 - 5 mm in size.
+There is also a major form that has a markedly larger head and is 3 - 5 mm in size.

-Normally colonies only have a single queen which is notably larger than the workers at about 8 mm; occasionally large established colonies will accept a second or third queen.
-Queens are reputed to live up to 7 years and when their egg laying ability starts to fall off or she dies the workers will replace the original queen with a new one accepted into the nest after flights.
+Normally colonies only have a single queen which is larger than the workers at about 8 mm; occasionally very large established colonies will accept a second or third queen.
+Queens are reputed to live up to 7 years and when their egg-laying ability starts to fall off or she dies, the workers will replace the original queen with a new one accepted into the nest after flights.

 All castes are equipped with a strong sting which they will use at the slightest provocation.

 New colonies are established by fertile queens following a mating flight.
-Colony budding also occurs in large colonies, resulting in the outwards radiation of a colony and these supplementary sub colonies will also often accept newly fertilized queens.
+Colony budding also occurs in large colonies resulting in the outwards radiation from a colony, and these supplementary subcolonies will then also often accept newly fertilized queens.

-Unlike many species that have a seasonal swarming period this species will produce alates for several months of the year and in Thailand they can be found flying continually from late May to the end of November.
+Unlike many species that have a seasonal swarming period this species will produce alates for several months of the year, and in Thailand, they can be found flying continually from late April to the end of November.